 Turn the mixer off to add lemon juice and vanilla extract.

-Now turn back on to medium speed, and add caster sugar 1 tbsp at a time.
+Now turn back on to medium speed, and add caster sugar 1 tablespoon at a time.

 Once all added, increase speed and stop when it has reached stiff peaks.